Katrina McClain

 Katrina Felicia McClain (born September 19, 1965) is an American former basketball player.
 She played for the University of Georgia, as well as many USA Basketball teams including three Olympic teams.
-McClain was inducted into the Women's Basketball Hall of Fame and the Naismith Memorial Basketball Hall of Fame.
+McClain was inducted into the Women's Basketball Hall of Fame in 2006.
+She has been inducted into the Naismith Memorial Basketball Hall of Fame twice: in 2012 for her individual career, and in 2026 as a member of the 1996 United States women's Olympic basketball team.

 Early life

 McClain grew up in Charleston, South Carolina, where she attended St. Andrews High School.
 In her senior year, she helped lead the team to a 30–0 record, including a state championship.

 College years

 McClain began her career at the University of Georgia, where she was a two-time All-American (1986, 1987) and won varsity letters all four years.
 In her freshman year, she was named to the Freshman All-American team, and was the first ever SEC Freshman of the year.
 She went on to become the National Player of the Year in 1987.
 While she was at Georgia, the team won the SEC twice.
 The team earned invitations to the NCAA Tournament every year in each of her four years, reaching the Sweet Sixteen twice, the Elite Eight once, and finishing as the national runner up in 1985.

 McClain is the holder of several single season records that still stand: